Job and Internship Search Resources

 - Learn about an occupation, including skills required, to help you in your decision making

-- Develop your communications skills and self-confidence in talking with professional people in a low-pressure meeting environment
+- Develop communications skills and self-confidence in talking with professionals in a low-pressure environment

-- Learn the occupational “buzzwords” unique to the career field of your choice
+- Learn the occupational “buzzwords” unique to the industry and field

-- Gain valuable networking contacts to utilize when you are doing your actual job search
+- Gain valuable contacts to utilize when you are in the job search

 Resource